-We have this from Pusa, Narayanganj and the Nigurs, so that it is Mr Fletcher. widely distributed.
-At Pusa the adult has been found in artichoke.
-It has also been recorded on sugarcane and jaur.
+We have this from Pusa, Narayanganj and the Nigiris, so that it is Mr. Fletcher. widely distributed.
+At Pusa the adult has been found on artichoke.
+It has also been recorded on sugarcane and juar.
 It probably does damage in the same way as P. impressus but does not seem to have actually been noted as a pest.